 When the procedure(s) is finished, you will be rolled into the post-anesthesia recovery unit, or PACU.
 Blood pressures are taken 15 minutes apart.
 You will rest there between blood pressures.
 The post-procedure nurse will remove the IV and review discharge instructions with you.
-The post-procedure nurse can take you to the restroom if necessary and will get you something to drink.
-For upper procedures, you will be asked to sip your drink to assure that your swallowing has returned to normal before discharge.
+The post-procedure nurse can take you to the restroom if necessary.